 As discussed above, wetlands, mostly small in nature, can be found scattered throughout the town.
-Alexandria contains about 425 acres of wet meadows/shrub wetlands.
-This does not include forested swamps, which are not mapped as part of the WAP.
+Alexandria contains about 386 acres of wet meadows/shrub wetlands.
+Forested swamps make up nearly 264 acres.
 Peatlands are another type of wetland habitat.
 These are generally found where water moves slowly or becomes stagnant.
-In Alexandria, there are approximately 69 acres of peatlands.
+In Alexandria, there are approximately 68 acres of peatlands.
 These are mainly located in the lowlands near Alexandria Bog and Foster Pond.
 In fact, the Alexandria Bog contains an exemplary example of a peatland.